 1. Plan ahead - Before you leave, increase your vitamin C intake with citrus, kale, strawberries and broccoli.
 No one wants to catch a cold en route to their destination.
 And even though airports across the country have improved in their fresh food and healthy snack offerings, nothing beats bringing your own.
-Our prepared meals and cleanse programs are ready to go in our handy insulated tote bag and our Sesame Ginger energy bars (that you can add-on during checkout) are the perfect snack.
+Our prepared meals and cleanse programs are ready to go in our handy insulated tote bag and our Raspberry Rose Bars are the perfect snack.
 Other Provenance-approved snacks include hard boiled eggs, nuts and seeds, nut butter in individual packets, and cut up veggies.
 Our founder Caroll's go-to snacks these days is a handful of Sacha Inchi seeds, which due to their high fiber, protein and omega fatty acids content, keeps her full and sated in between meals.
-And make sure to plan your reset for when you return from vacations to get you back in the groove of your clean eating routine.
-Our 5-Day Detox and Whole Food Cleanse are the perfect programs for when you return or even in-between trips to boost your immune system and keep you feeling energized.
+And make sure to plan your reset for when you return from vacation to get you back in the groove of your clean eating routine.
+Our Provenance Detox is the perfect program for when you return or even in-between trips to boost your immune system and keep you feeling energized.

 2. Hydrate - Travel, particularly airplane travel, is dehydrating.
 Plan on drinking at least 8 oz water per 1 hour of flight time.
 Bring your own bottle so you can refill at will.
 (Don't forget to empty it out before going through security, though!)
 Avoid salty snacks and don’t overdo it on caffeine and alcohol.